coderlawa/milestoneOne/README.md

 ## Credits

  * The idea to contruct this website was gotten from the Bootstrap learning material provided by Code Institute.

+ * Transition in links:hover class was gotten from the Boardwalk Games learning material provided by Code Institute.

 ## Conclusion